 UW-Manitowoc students have no problem getting access to the materials they need to succeed academically.
 They benefit from being part of the larger University of Wisconsin System.
 As such, they have borrowing privileges at all the UW campus libraries, but there's no need to travel.
 Countless resources are available right here in Manitowoc.
 Here's a look at how collaborative library programs serve our students and make good use of limited resources.

 - UW libraries use Search@UW , a one-stop search box used to discover and deliver local and remote resources, such as books, journal articles, and digital objects.
-If something is not available from the UW-Manitowoc library, a student can order it from UW-Milwaukee or UW-Barron County.
-Depending upon the library, a student can even get something delivered on the same day it is ordered.
+If something is not available from the UW-Manitowoc library, a student can order it from other UW libraries.
+Depending upon which library owns an item, a student will sometimes get an item delivered on the same day it is ordered.

 - UW libraries participate in a delivery service, so that students can order materials from other UW libraries and have them delivered to their home campus.